 Back in the 1890s when Miami was considered swampland, Julia Tuttle saw its potential and convinced industrialist Henry Flagler to extend his railway from Palm Beach down to Miami.
 And that’s a major part of how Miami got its start.
-In fact, Miami is the only major American city founded by a woman.
+In fact, Miami is widely considered the only major American city founded by a woman.

 Given this history, it feels particularly fitting that women continue to play such important leadership roles here.
 For Women’s History Month, we’ve been highlighting Miami women who are doing incredible things–whether it’s launching a fashion line for women, helping other female entrepreneurs or tackling the affordable housing problem through historic preservation.